Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings

 In contrast to the extensive literature on supervised distillation, unsupervised knowledge distillation represents an underexplored frontier.
 This research gap extends to the pathology domain, which has seen a surge of FMs trained in an unsupervised manner.
 Given the scarcity of annotated data, the importance of label-free distillation methods is amplified, as they provide a vital mechanism for compressing foundational knowledge without the need for supervision labels.

-So far, only \textit{single}-teacher distillation has been studied for reducing pathology FMs size.
-One example is H0-mini \cite{h0-mini}, a model distilled from H-optimus-0 (ViT-G) into a smaller (ViT-B) architecture with 87M parameters.
-Another model is Virchow2G-Mini (ViT-S), using 22M parameters, distilled from Virchow2G (ViT-G).
+So far, only \textit{single}-teacher distillation has been studied for reducing pathology FM size.
+One example is H0-mini \cite{h0-mini}, a model distilled from H-optimus-0 (ViT-G) into a smaller (ViT-B) architecture with 86M parameters.
+Virchow2G-Mini (ViT-S), using 22M parameters, is distilled from Virchow2G (ViT-G).
 Notably, both models rely on the DINOv2 distillation framework~\cite{oquab2023dinov2}, which necessitates access to teacher heads and prototype scores that are frequently omitted from public model releases, limiting the reproducibility and flexibility of the distillation process.
 Single-teacher distillation additionally inherits the weaknesses of its teacher: Figure \ref{fig:radar_benchmarks} demonstrates that H0-mini performs similarly to H-optimus-1 from the same model family.
 GPFM \cite{ma2025generalizable} introduces a multi-teacher objective while also integrating DINO \cite{Caron_2021_ICCV} and Masked Image Modeling \cite{he2022masked} losses.
 Its student architecture is of same size or larger in scale to its teachers, thus not addressing model efficiency or significant parameter compression.